ernstki/icsa-listmanager/README.md

 listmanager.py --help`.
 But here are the basics:

 ```
-# For all names
+# All names & emails on the "Master List" sheet w/ 'Class Year' == 2020:
-python listmanager.py germany 2020
+python listmanager.py germany.xlsx 2020

-# Or for *all* names in the "German Master List" sheet:
+# Or for *all* names in the "Master List" sheet:
-python listmanager.py germany

-# Redirect into a file for uploading to LISTSERV
-python listmanager.py germany 2020 > germany_2020.txt
+python listmanager.py germany.xlsx
 ```

 # References